rrvsh/aenyrathia-wiki/Characters/Player Characters/Arche Kagekiyo.md

 - Hit Dice: 6d8
 - Mas Hp 57 = 47 + 10 (1d8 + 2)
 -  1 lvl 3 spell slot + 1 prepared spell
-- Steps of Night: Starting at 6th level, you can draw on the mystical power of night to rise into the air.
-As a bonus action when you are in dim light or darkness, you can magically give yourself a flying speed equal to your walking speed for 1 minute.
-You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+- Steps of Night: As a bonus action, when in dim light or darkness give flying speed equal to movement speed for a minute.
+Can use a number of times equal to prof bonus, recharges on long rest
 - +1 Channel divinity slot per short rest